guanjue/S3norm/README.md

 chr2	181514400	181514600	220.7
 ```

 #### !!!
-The first three columns of All of bedgraph files in the filelist should be exactly the same !!!.
+The first three columns of All of bedgraph files in the filelist should be exactly the same. !!!
 #### !!!
-Only the fourth column is different !!!.
+Only the fourth column is different. !!!
 ####
-##### Each of bedgraph file in the filelist (both ChIP bedgraph and Control bedgraph) need to be sorted before running S3norm.
+#### !!!
+Each of bedgraph file in the filelist (both ChIP bedgraph and Control bedgraph) need to be sorted before running S3norm. !!!
 ##### This can be done by the following command:
 ```
 >>> sort -k1,1 -k2,2n sig1.UNsorted.bedgraph > sig1.sorted.bedgraph